jbshep/conversational-python-legacy/chapters/ch3_loops.md

 Run your code and type an initial amount, say, `4.00`.
 Your code will endlessly compute sales tax with no end in sight!
-Press the "Control" and "C" keys simultaneously to abort your program (we will write this `Ctrl+C` in the future because that’s how programmers write such things).
+Press the "Control" and "C" keys simultaneously to abort your program (we will write this `Ctrl+C` in the future because that's how programmers write such things).

 With this in mind, we will often see loops written using the pattern in Figure~\ref{fig:while_tmpl}.